jxzb1988/MMQTL/README.md

 Example code

 ```
-MMQTL23 -b  -P  pheno_file.txt   -Z  geno_file.txt   -a feature_annotation.txt  -A random   -gene  gene_name
+MMQTL23 -b  -P  pheno_file.txt   -Z  geno_file.txt   -R GRM_file.txt -a feature_annotation.txt  -A random   -gene  gene_name
 ```

 explanation for parameters:

 -P: specify the location of the file containing the location of phenotype files for each tissue/condition;

--Z: specific the location of the file containing the location of genotype files for each tissue/condition.
+-Z: specify the location of the file containing the location of genotype files for each tissue/condition.
 The format for the genotype should be in PLINK format

+-R: specify the location of the file containing the location of genetic relatedness matrix files for each tissue/condtional.

 -A: run mmQTL in random-effect or fixed-effect model when performing meta-analysis.